The Triumphal Entry

 - In asking His disciples who He was, Jesus phrased the question so as to prompt the right answer (v.
 13).
 He identified Himself as the Son of man, a title drawn from the Book of Daniel (Dan.
 7:13).
 The answer Peter gave was, "Thou art the Christ, the Son of the living God" (Matt.
 16:16).
 "Christ" is the Greek equivalent of "Messiah" (10),a title Jesus bears in the prophecy of the sixty-nine weeks (Dan.
 9:25).
 Jesus' assent to this answer (Matt.
 16:17) marks the first time in His recorded ministry that He openly acknowledged His identity to His disciples.
 What Jesus said on this occasion was, in essence, "Yes, I am the One whose coming at the end of sixty-nine weeks is prophesied in Daniel 9:25."

 - Jesus revealed His intention to found the church (v.
 18).
 No earlier reference to the church, by that name, appears in the Gospels.
 To understand why this was the right moment to make His intention known, we must consider the significance of the seventy weeks.
 When they began in Nehemiah's day, they represented the remaining time of God's special dealings with the Jewish nation.
 The first sixty-nine lasted until the life of Christ.
 The seventieth is still future.
-Between them, as we have often said, lies the long period of history known as the Church Age.
+Between them lies the long period of history known as the Church Age.
 The conversation in Matthew 16 was the appropriate time for Jesus to reveal the church because the sixty-nine weeks were just then coming to an end.
 The next phases in God's program for human history were the redemptive work of Christ for the whole world and the founding of the church.
 There would soon be a change in dispensations—from the dispensation of law to the dispensation of grace, from the Mosaic system to the church, from the times of preparation to the Church Age.

-- Jesus began to teach His disciples that He must suffer and die (v.
+- Jesus began to teach His disciples that He must suffer and die in Jerusalem (v.
 21).
 He chose this occasion to reveal His coming ordeal because, on the prophetic timetable, the cutting off of the Messiah was the next event after completion of the sixty-nine weeks (Dan.
 9:26).

 Date of the Transfiguration

 Do the Gospels tell us when the Transfiguration took place in relation to the conversation in Matthew 16?
 Very seldom do they specify the amount of time between consecutive events, yet each of the Synoptics gives us the desired data.
 According to Matthew and Mark, Jesus and three disciples departed for the mountain "after six days" (Matt.
 17:1; Mark 9:2).
 Luke says "about an eight days after" (Luke 9:28), but he is using a rounded number.
 By inclusive reckoning, the interval between two times a week apart is eight days, because the sum embraces the days at both ends.
 Thus, we infer that Luke is saying "about a week later."
 We may assume that the exact count, "after six days," is also based on inclusive reckoning.
-This is remarkable information.
+This is a remarkable detail.
 It is not random information, but information for a purpose—to enable us to date the Transfiguration.

 We have shown that the opening day of the month during which, according to prophecy, Messiah the Prince would come was December 8/9, AD 31.
 We have argued that this was the day when Jesus elicited Peter's confession, announced the church, first warned of the Messiah's coming ordeal in Jerusalem, and foretold that some of the disciples would soon behold His kingly glory.
 If He and His little band of witnesses then departed after six days, the date was December 13/14, AD 31.